haobtc/pyhaobtc/README.md

-HaoBTC api demo in python
+bixin api demo in python